MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 The best way to resolve any issues with a transfer is to rerun it.
 This action checks over all the files in your destination, compares them to the source, and then transfers the new or modified files.

-All transfers take advantage of our incremental feature and only transfer new or modified data differences between File Servers and Office 365.
+All transfers take advantage of our incremental feature and only transfer new or modified data differences between File Servers and Microsoft 365.

 As long as a transfer is not running, to restart a transfer, you can re-queue a user.